mjstel/healthy_ios/README.md

     HKQuantityType.StepCount.withUnit('count'),
   ]);
 ```
 The resulting statistics object has 4 value fields (sum, avg, min, max).
-If the HKQuantityType is cumulative, only sum will hold a value.
-If the type is dicrete avg, min, and max will hold a value.
+If the HKQuantityType is cumulative, only the sum field will hold a value.
+If the type is discrete, avg, min, and max will hold a value.
 ### Aditional Information:
- * For valid units see [here](https://developer.apple.com/documentation/healthkit/hkunit)
+ * For valid units see [here](https://developer.apple.com/documentation/healthkit/samples/units_and_quantities/defining_and_converting_units_and_quantities)

 ## Supported Data Types
 Quantitative Types: